loay106/instant_var_search/README.md

   Removes all the data from the application

 # Running example
-You can find a running example of the app [here](https://fast-simon-instantsearch.as.r.appspot.com)
+You can find a running example of the app [here](https://fast-simon-instantsearch.as.r.appspot.com) (Make sure to add the desired endpoint to the url)